“Without preaching a deeper literary theme, [Burke] captures the essence of the human condition.”Jerry Gentry, Author

 Sarah is a very successful writer, so I learned a lot from her about freelancing.
 She connected me with Psychology Today and eventually I started writing for progressive organizations like VICE and GOOD.
 Some time later, a contributor for Women’s Health contacted me, and asked me if I’d like to go to a photo shoot for a mental health feature.
 I agreed, and it was the most amazing experiences of my life.

 These days, I spend a lot of time on brainstorming ideas about how to expand schizophrenia advocacy, leading the Stigma Fighters Executive Board, and writing.
-I don’t really write books anymore (I won’t rule it out in the future); I’m just really interested in essays and short fiction right now.
-I’m looking into going back to school with the goal of obtaining a Bachelor’s degree in Journalism and Mass Communications.
-I also did a cool project recently, so stay tuned for news on that.
+I’m just really interested in essays and short fiction.
+I’m a senior at University of Arizona for Journalism & Mass Communication.

 I would love to connect with you if you have the time; I’m always seeking out new perspectives that will facilitate a learning experience for me. transcendariemanuscript is essentially about growth for me, the manuscript being my life and the transcendence being about learning something new every day.